-- (A) A contract may be awarded for a supply, service, information technology, or construction item without competition if, under regulations, the Superintendent , or a designee above the level of the procurement officer, determines in writing that there is only one source for the required supply, service, information technology, or construction item. - (B) The regulations must include the requirements contained in this paragraph.
-Written documentation must include the determination and basis for the proposed sole source procurement.
-A delegation of authority by the Superintendent with respect to sole source determinations must be submitted in writing to the chief procurement officer.
+- (A) A contract may be awarded for a supply, service, information technology, or construction item without competition if, under regulations, the Superintendent-, or a designee above the level of the procurement officer, determines in writing that there is only one source for the required supply, service, information technology, or construction item.
+Except for contracts with a total potential value of fifty thousand dollars or less, adequate public notice of the intent to award without competition must be posted in South Carolina Business Opportunities, except that public notice is not required if the Superintendent, after consultation with the Board, determines in writing that award without such notice is in the interest of the District.
+Notice must contain a statement of the right to protest under Section 4210(1) and must be posted at least five business days before entering a contract.
+For contracts with a total potential value greater than two hundred fifty thousand dollars, such notice must be posted at least ten business days before entering a contract. - (B) The regulations must include the requirements contained in this paragraph.
+[Model Comment: The 2020 Code requires that, unless exempted in writing by the Superintendent after consultation with the Board, sole-source procurements greater than \$50,000 require five business days of public notice before entering a contract.
+For how this relates to protest deadlines, see new Section 4210(1)(c).] - (B) Written documentation must include the determination and basis for the proposed sole source procurement. -A delegation of authority by the Superintendent with respect to sole source determinations must be submitted in writing to the chief procurement officer.
 In cases of reasonable doubt, competition must be solicited.
-Any decision by a District that a procurement be restricted to one potential vendor must be accompanied by an explanation as to why no other will be suitable or acceptable to meet the need.
+Any decision by a District that a procurement be restricted to one potential vendor must be accompanied by ana thorough, detailed explanation as to why no other will be suitable or acceptable to meet the need.